-Hamilton announced the release of the Khaki Field Mechanical 38mm back in November, a remake of their American military field watch from the 1960s.
+Hamilton announced the release of the Khaki Field Mechanical 38mm back in November, a remake of their US military field watch from the 1960s (learn more about Hamilton’s History in watchmaking).
 Initially only available in Japan, the Khaki Field Mechanical came stateside earlier this year.
 As with most watch releases, I came across photos while scrolling through Instagram and it stopped me dead in my tracks.
 This military reissue wasn’t on my radar, but I was intrigued!
-At the time, I was only familiar with Hamilton’s Intramatic, so I had to embark on a crash course in Hamilton khaki history.

 The Khaki Field Mechanical, as you probably guessed, resides in the Khaki Field collection.
 The collection consists of military inspired watches that offer slight tweaks to the MIL-W-3818B specification.
 As a whole, the Khaki Field collection consists of 14 watches ranging in complications (day, date, chronograph) and aesthetics (dial colors and case sizes); not quite to Tudor Black Bay ridiculousness, but they are a bronze and tourbillion away from matching their SKU output.
 Pricing for the different models range between $395 and $1,795, with most falling under the 1k mark*.